 Kurt Weaver, Ph.D., is a research assistant professor in the department of Radiology.
 He is interested in how aberrant function and physiology of the default mode network (DMN) contributes to the clinical symptomatology of various neurological and psychiatric disorders.
 The existence of the DMN is a recent observation that has gained significant traction within systems neuroscience.
 This is due in part to the finding that elevated activity including blood oxygen level dependent (BOLD) activity (the blood flow alterations resolved by fMRI linked to neuronal potentials) within the DMN can impede activity within other functional neural networks responsible for constructing any number of normal cognitive functions and behaviors.
 Consequently, a variety of neurological (such Alzheimer’s and Parkinson’s Disease) and Psychiatric (such as Schizophrenia, Autism and ADHD) disease states have been linked with abnormal DMN activity.
 Through his K01 project, he will combine fMRI with both surface based electrocorticography (ECoG) and scalp based electroencephalography (EEG) recordings to examine DMN neurophysiological activity during a variety of functional behaviors.
 Through these studies, he and his collaborators seek to gain a better understanding the natural physiology of the DMN with the hope that this will lead to a greater mechanistic understanding of how DMN dysfunction contributes to various brain diseases.

-Jared Olson, M.D., is a resident in the Department of Rehabilitation Medicine, with research interests in cortical motor function, plasticity following neurologic injury, and the application of electrocorticography in brain-computer interface.
-He has a clinical interest in neuro-rehabilitation, with an emphasis in stroke.
-He earned his Medical Degree from the University of Chicago Pritzker School of Medicine in 2008.
-Originally from Colorado, he holds a Bachelor of Science degree in Mechanical Engineering from the University of Colorado at Boulder.
-Prior to medical school, he worked as an engineer at Seagate technology before taking time to live in Central America.
-He has a wife, daughter, and two dogs, and loves to spend time with family and friends.
-In his free time he likes to bicycle, hike, sail, snowboard, play music, and make beer.
+Jared D Olson, M.D., is an Acting Instructor in the Department of Rehabilitation Medicine, with research interests in cortical sensorimotor function and brain-computer interface, supported by the Rehabilitation Medicine Scientist Training Program (RMSTP) K-12 award.
+He has a clinical interest in neurorehabilitation and neuroplasticity after injury.
+He earned his medical degree from the University of Chicago Pritzker School of Medicine in 2008 and completed residency in Physical Medicine and Rehabilitation at the University of Washington.
+Originally from Colorado, he holds a BS in Mechanical Engineering from the University of Colorado at Boulder.
+He lives in Seattle with his wife and two kids and loves to spend time with family and friends, and to read, bicycle, hike, sail, and make beer.

 Conor Sayres, B.S., graduated from UW in 2010 with degrees in Physics and Astronomy.
 As an undergrad, he was awarded a Mary Gates Research Scholarship to study coherence structure in ECOG recordings with Professors Larry Sorensen and Jeff Ojemann.
 Since graduation, he has continued working with group members and collaborators.
 His current projects focus on data management, cortical surface reconstructions, and microgrid array ECOG recordings.
 His interests are data mining, signal analysis, travel, and skiing.